 I love proving you don’t need animal products to make a delicious dish.
 Vegan substitutes are soooo easy.
 Instead of dairy cow milk, I love to use cashew milk, coconut milk and even almond milk.
 My favorite is cashew milk though, homemade, because it is the creamiest.

 - Best Vegan Garlic Alfredo

 - Vegan Roasted Red Pepper Sauce

 NOTE: A couple of readers have stated that their sauce has turned out watery.
 Please read the recipe carefully.
 Make sure to measure accurately, which is why I give weight in grams.
 I make this weekly and it always, always turns out creamy.
 I have noted very clearly that I used my homemade cashew milk for the recipe.
-As you can see in the video as I’m cooking each step, exactly how it turns out.
-If you do NOT use the homemade cashew milk, yours will NOT turn out as creamy.
+As you can see in the photos, that it is very creamy and not watery at all.
+This is because of the homemade cashew milk.
+If you do NOT use the homemade cashew milk, yours will NOT turn out creamy.
 Store-bought cashew milk is loaded with fillers, not actual cashews like homemade, therefore it will NOT THICKEN the same as mine.
 If you absolutely cannot do the homemade cashew milk, then use full-fat coconut milk.

 Creamy Chili Sauce with Zucchini, Spinach and Pasta (Vegan)

 - 2 cups dry elbow pasta (I used GF brown rice pasta.
 You can use spiral or other short pasta, but wouldn't recommend long noodles)